AshrafAlam/cloud-architecture-use-cases/README.md

-# Azure Cloud Computing: Use Case Cheat Sheet
+# Azure Cloud Computing: Use Case Reference Map

 While building a scalable system is lot more easier with the advent of cloud technologies, identifying the right fit can be challenging.
 Usually it may take years of solid experience in architectural space.